budarin/http2-test-project/README.md

 15: RtlUserThreadStart
 ```

-- if comment these lines
+- if comment these lines (pushing ahead assets for the next page)
 ```
 pushAsset(stream, jsFile1);
 pushAsset(stream, jsFile2);